BinitaBharati/jilapi/README.md

 ##Jilapi terminologies
 * A single unit of useful data is called "Entity".
-* An "Entity: consists of multiple fields.
+* An "Entity" consists of multiple fields.

 ##How it works
 * Jilapi categorizes unstructured data into 3 types: